ravibpatel/AutoUpdater.NET/README.md

 }
 ````

 When you do this it will execute the code in above event when AutoUpdater.Start method is called instead of showing the update dialog.
-UpdateInfoEventArgs object carries all the information you need about the update.
-If its null then it means AutoUpdater.NET can't reach the XML file on your server.
-UpdateInfoEventArgs has following information about the update.

 * IsUpdateAvailable (bool) :  If update is available then returns true otherwise false.
 * DownloadURL (string) : Download URL of the update file..